In the Adirondacks, we love winter. We really, really love winter. Join us in counting down the reasons why winter in Lake Placid is perfect!

 1. Snow globe life

-If you've ever taken a moment to imagine what it's like to live in a snow globe, Lake Placid is about as perfect an answer as you'll find.
+If you've ever taken a moment to imagine what it's like to live in a snow globe, Lake Placid in the winter is about as perfect an answer as you'll find.
 From quaint storefronts and friendly neighbors, to celebrations of all things winter and, of course, plenty of snow to play in, we can't think of a better way to describe this charming village.